lelandrichardson/lelandrichardson.github.io/src/content/content-on-declarative-ui/index.md

 draft: false
 ---

-Last week was the week of Google I/O 2019.
-It was a particularly exciting I/O for me, as it was the first time Google has talked publicly about [Jetpack Compose](http://d.android.com/jetpackcompose), the project I was hired to work on in February of 2018.

-Compose is an ambitious multi-team effort to reimagine Android's UI Toolkit more than 10 years after the Android Platform launched with the original UI Toolkit.

 If you haven't yet watched the [session on Declarative UI Patterns](https://www.youtube.com/watch?v=VsStyq4Lzxo), you should do that now.
-It is a proper overview of the motivations and goals behind the project.
+It is a proper overview of the motivations and goals behind the Jetpack Compose project that Google unveiled last week at Google I/O 2019.

 <iframe
   style="width:100%;height:320px;"